-13. DEPARTMENT HEAD.
+15. DEPARTMENT HEAD.

-The appointee of the County Manager who has responsibility for supervising, administering, and managing a department of County government.
+The Elected Official or an appointee of the County Manager who has responsibility for supervising, administering, and managing a department of County government.

-14. DISABILITY TERMINATION.
+16. DISABILITY TERMINATION.

 The separation of an employee from County employment when the employee is physically or mentally unable to perform the essential functions of the position held by the employee and the employer is unable to reasonably accommodate the employee's condition.